blend2d/blend2d/CONTRIBUTING.md

 ```

 * Public enum names are *UPPER_CASED* and use `BL_` prefix
-* Public enums usually end with `_COUNT`, which should be separated by an empty line
+* Public enums usually end with `_MAX_VALUE`, which should be separated by an empty line
 * Public enums are always `uint32_t`, use `BL_DEFINE_ENUM` to make sure they are properly defined in C++ mode:

 ```c++